Updated: Dec 30, 2020

 Think about induction as proving that a chain of dominoes will fall.
 We first prove that the first domino will fall, then we prove that every domino falling will also cause the next one to fall.
 Together, these two steps prove that the entire row of dominoes will fall and the theorem will be true for every domino and every case.

-I encourage you to watch this video before you continue if this still sounds very confusing:
+I encourage you to watch this video before you continue if you need more time to grasp induction:

 We're going to be completing induction by the number of vertices, showing that we can add a vertex to a graph and it will still remain 6-colorable.
 Our goal is to prove that every graph with V vertices is 6-colorable for any value of V, so here, our cases are indexed by the integer values of V.